Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 data into actionable insights that directly impact revenue and customer loyalty.
-The model’s success is visually represented through an infographic-style dashboard that highlights key metrics and technical parameters, illustrating the sophistication and effectiveness of his approach.
+The model’s success is visually represented through an infographic-style dashboard that highlights key metrics and technical parameters, illustrating the sophistication and effectiveness of my approach.

 In the realm of automation, My implementation of Robotic Process